sebivenlo/PerformanceTesting/README.md

 # Performance testing workshop
-Ever wondered how fast your code actually is or how "good" a certain algorith solves a problem compared to an other.
+Ever wondered how fast your code actually is or how "good" a certain algorithm solves a problem compared to an other.

 > "Trust is good, but control is better."
 (Vladimir Lenin)